container-storage-interface/spec/spec.md

 #### `GetCapacity`

-A Controller Plugin MUST implement this RPC call if it has `GET_CAPABILITY` controller capability.
+A Controller Plugin MUST implement this RPC call if it has `GET_CAPACITY` controller capability.
 The RPC allows the CO to query the capacity of the storage pool from which the controller provisions volumes.

 ```protobuf